eProsima/vulcanexus/docs/rst/use_cases/keys/keys.rst

         module msg {
             struct KeyedPose {
-                @key long turtle_id;        // Identifier of the turtle. double x;                   // X-coordinate of the turtle's position. double y;                   // Y-coordinate of the turtle's position. double theta;               // Orientation angle of the turtle.
+                @key long turtle_id;        // Identifier of the turtle. double x;                   // X-coordinate of the turtles position. double y;                   // Y-coordinate of the turtles position. double theta;               // Orientation angle of the turtle.

                 double linear_velocity;     // Linear velocity of the turtle.